insotriplesix/beeline-task/README.md

 ~$ ./run.sh
 ```

-Your system should contains several packages which are listed below.
-The script automatically checks the system for them and aborts if they don't installed.
+Your system must contain several packages which are listed below.
+The script automatically checks for their presence and aborts if at least one of them has not been installed.

 Packages: `openjdk-8-jre, maven, docker, docker-compose`

-If the script succeeds, you will see the 3 new containers running in your system:
+If the script succeeds, you will see three new containers running in your system:

 ```bash
 ~$ docker ps -a